 The fund invests in a global equity and bond portfolio.
 Equities account for 40%-80%.
-The companies in the equity component of the portfolio are from various regions, countries and sectors.
+The companies in the equity fund are split up on various regions, countries and sectors.
 Investment is primarily made in bonds issued by or guaranteed by states, mortgage-credit institutions and international organisations.
 Investment is also made in emerging-market bonds and equities and in corporate bonds.
-These securities involve a certain degree of risk.